To Maximize Your Business Sale, Think Like a (Home) Buyer

 Stage 3: Thorough Investigation

-Businesses have their own skeletons in closets.
-Liabilities that crop up during late-stage due diligence can and do torpedo practically-consummated deals.
-Perhaps it’s a misvalued asset, or a pending lawsuit, or the absence of a contract with a major customer, or the departure of a key employee, or a compliance gap, or a severe operational inefficiency.
+The M&A equivalent is the due diligence process.
+Businesses can have their own skeletons in closets.
+Liabilities that crop up during late-stage due diligence can and do torpedo practically consummated deals.
+Perhaps it’s a misvalued asset, a pending lawsuit, the absence of a contract with a major customer, the departure of a key employee, a compliance gap, or a severe operational inefficiency.
 Whatever form it takes, whenever it emerges during the transaction, any source of risk can motivate a buyer to demand a lower price or withdraw altogether.

 Ready to Sell?
 Talk to a Professional First.

-As a business seller, you’re at a natural disadvantage.
+As a business owner on the selling side of the table, you’re at a natural disadvantage.
 As soon as the transaction begins, the value of your company—and your asking price—can only go down.
 The secret to maximizing your return is to think like a buyer.
 That means anticipating and addressing every possible liability proactively before your business goes to market.

 Most sellers don’t do this.
 They underestimate the effort involved in M&A and assume their businesses are ready for sale.
 Can you blame them?
 Owners should believe in their businesses.
 They can’t be objective—they’re too close.